magic-wormhole/magic-wormhole/docs/attacks.md

   tended to only run once before learning some responsibility).

-Using the secret words as part of the "channel id" isn't safe, since it would allow a network attacker, or the rendezvous server, to deduce what the secret words are: since they only have 16 bits of entropy, the attacker just makes a table of hash(words) -> channel-id, then reverses it.
+Using the secret words as part of the "channel id" isn't safe, since it would allow a network attacker, or the mailbox server, to deduce what the secret words are: since they only have 16 bits of entropy, the attacker just makes a table of hash(words) -> channel-id, then reverses it.
 To make that safer we'd need to increase the codes to maybe 80 bits